Tarheel Forensic League Virtual State Championship

 -

 In an LD debate, the value is terminal.
 It is the primary voter issue, and as such must be woven into your contentions, and be present throughout the round, including your rebuttals.
 LD is a value debate and therefore it is not something to be mentioned briefly in your constructive and then forgotten.
 I am open to theory and K’s but understand if you take this route, you better be committed to it.
-Risking a theory to throw it away or using K’s arbitrary does not sit well with me.
+Risking a theory to throw it away or using K’s arbitrarily does not sit well with me.
 It is important to weigh your argument against your opponent, while your value is the terminal issue, weighing gives me as a judge the ability to make an informed decision.

 -

 In a PF debate, your impact is the primary voter issue.
 As stated above, this must be made clear.
 An ambiguous impact leaves very little room for me as a judge to make an informed decision.
 I want to be told what the result of my vote is.
 I want to be told how my vote affects the topic at hand.
 This is where weighing becomes terminal.
-If you do not weigh your impact against your opponents, I see little to no reason to vote for you, as a lack of weighing leads me to believe your impact is not very important to round.
+If you do not weigh your impact against your opponents, I see little to no reason to vote for you, as a lack of weighing leads me to believe your impact is not very important to the round.
 Within that weighing I want to see a clear comparison between you and your opponent.

 -